Conquest of Ethiopia

 Conquest of Ethiopia is a complete boxed game in the Panzer Grenadier series based on these battles.
 You do not need any other game to play any of its 40 scenarios.
 Design is by Lorenzo Striuli and Ottavio Ricchi, authors of our Fronte Russo supplement.

 The Italian invaders rely heavily on colonial troops, long-service professionals recruited in Eritrea, Somalia and Libya.
 They also have Blackshirts, Carabinieri, elite Alpini mountain troops, tanks and a great deal of air power.
 And the Italian advantages continue: motor transport, much more artillery and armored cars.

 Ethiopia’s defenders include the elite Imperial Guard, and a number of regular battalions that are fairly good troops armed with modern weapons.
 Beyond that, things get a pretty bad for the Ethiopians pretty quickly.
 There are three distinct Ethiopian forces at play: the Imperial Regulars, the Imperial Levies (local forces loyal to the throne) and Provincial Levies (local forces loyal to their own leaders, usually a Ras or Duke).
 None of the levies are very well-armed.

 The game includes eight semi-rigid mapboards, with art by Guy Riessen.
 The maps are fully compatible with all others in the Panzer Grenadier series (and those from Panzer Grenadier (Modern) and Infantry Attacks, too).
-Plus 517 playing pieces: smooth, scorchless, sootless laser-cut pieces, a joy just to hold in your hands.
+Plus 517 playing pieces: silky-smooth die-cut pieces, a joy just to hold in your hands.
 And 40 scenarios.